ItaiLash/ex1/README.md

 #### private methods
 * bfs(weighted_graph g) : private method based on breadth-first search, BFS is an algorithm for traversing or searching graph data structures.
-The method checks whether or not the graph is linked, in other words it checks whether there is a path between each node and each node.
+The method checks whether the graph is linked, in other words it checks whether there is a path between each node and each node.
 The method uses the info of each vertex to know whether it has been visited or not The method stored a queue of the visited nodes:
 1. Pop the first node from the queue
 2. Check if the node has already been visited, if so skip it(tag = Green -> visited, tag = Blue -> not visited).
-Otherwise mark it as visited (update his own info) and add the node to the queue.
+Otherwise, mark it as visited (update his own info) and add the node to the queue.
 3. Add this node's neighbors to the queue and repeat these steps.

 After the queue is empty check the info of all the nodes in this graph.
-If all the nodes in the graph are marked as visited the method will return true, otherwise false.
+If all the nodes in the graph marked as visited the method will return true, otherwise false.
 Note: The method change the info values.
 Complexity: O(|V|+|E|), |V|=number of nodes, |E|=number of edges.